pmem/pmdk/doc/daxio/daxio.1.md

 Output device or file to write to.

 `-z, --zero`
-Zero the output device for 'len' size.
-Or the entire device if no length was provided.
+Zero the output device for *len* size, or the entire device if no length was provided.
 The output device must be a Device DAX device.

 `-l, --len`
-The length in bytes to perform the I/O.  The following suffixes are supported to make passing in size easier for kibi, mebi, gibi, and tebi bytes: k/K,m/M,g/G,t/T. i.e. 20m - 20 Mebibytes
+The length in bytes to perform the I/O.  To make passing in size easier for kibi, mebi, gibi, and tebi bytes, *len* may include unit suffix.
+The *len* format must be compliant with the format specified in IEC 80000-13, IEEE 1541 or the Metric Interchange Format.
+These standards accept SI units with obligatory B - kB, MB, GB, ... (multiplier by 1000) suffixes, and IEC units with optional "iB" - KiB, MiB, GiB, ..., K, M, G, ...
+(multiplier by 1024) suffixes.

 `-s, --seek`
 The number of bytes to skip over on the output before performing a write.
+The same suffixes are accepted as for *len*.

 `-k, --skip`
 The number of bytes to skip over on the input before performing a read.
+The same suffixes are accepted as for *len*.

 `-V, --version`